 Q. Is it mandatory for me to attend Pre-Term?

 A. Yes.
 Pre-Term is a required and a vital element of your Wharton MBA career.
 You are expected to be present for the duration of this experience.
-Please note that Pre-Term differs from the traditional Fall and Spring term class schedules in that there are required events scheduled on Fridays and the weekends.
+Please note that Pre-Term differs from the traditional Fall and Spring term class schedules in that there are required events scheduled at various times outside of regular business hours.

 Q. I have a potential conflict with a date during Pre-Term.
 Is there someone that I can talk with?

-A. If you have a potential conflict with a date during Pre-Term, please reach out to the MBA Program Office (firstname.lastname@example.org) as soon as possible to determine whether you are excused.
+A. If you have a potential conflict with a date during Pre-Term, please reach out to the MBA Program Office (email@example.com) as soon as possible to determine whether you may be excused.

 Q. Will there be programming for partners and children?

-A. Your significant others and children will be encouraged to join you throughout various parts of Pre-Term.
-Your whole family is cordially invited to join us at the Partners Welcome on August 6, 2017.
-Please also ask your partner to consider attending the Partner Orientation, on August 11, 2017.
-It is an all-day event that will include an introduction to Wharton, the University of Pennsylvania, and Philadelphia.
-There will also be a career skills workshop.
+A. Partners and children will be encouraged to join you throughout various parts of Pre-Term.
+Your whole family is cordially invited to join us at the Family and Partners Welcome on Sunday, August 4, 2019.

 Q. Are guests invited to attend any Pre-Term events?